Nchrist89/Palms-Peaks-P1/README.md

 ### Solved Bugs

 1. I had an issue with the home page where I found that the image boxes all had a blank white line beneath them or vertically on the right side causing an issue making them fit correctly.
-To correct this I had to look online where I found many other people had the same issue and to resolve it used various methods.
-In the end I used the display Flex method which removed the blank white line.
+To correct this I had to look online where I found many other people had the same issue.
+To resolve it used they had used various methods.
+In the end I used the 'display: flex' method which removed the blank white line.

    ![Bug fix 1](docs/readme-docs/readme-images/bugfix1.png)

 2. There was an issue with the main feature cards I had created on the home page where the images would not fit correctly when they were adapting to other devices responsively.
 After looking online and through troubleshooting this issue.
-I ended up playing around with the options I had available where I found that making the Width of the image 100% to it's container and the height as content-fit.
-This managed to resolve the issue.
+I ended up playing around with the options I had available where I found that making the width of the image 100% to it's container and the height as content-fit this managed to resolve the issue.

 3. Creating the about section for the park caused me quite a headache.
 The idea came from the love running training to use 4 text boxes around a central image which is circular.
 I used some of the knowledge from the tutorial video but in the end it still wasn't how I wanted it visually.

-   After asking ChatGPT and explaining what I wanted, It almost supplied code to get it visually correct but after a few hours testing various code supplied.
-It was never right.
+   After asking ChatGPT and explaining what I wanted, It almost supplied code to get it visually correct but after a few hours testing various code supplied from ChatGPT, It was never ideal for what I had in mind.
 So I went back to pen and paper and drew out with borders what I desired. whilst also taking some help from the love running code by ensuring the 2 left and right text boxes were housed in their own div, along with testing I was able to figure out how to do it.
 After countless hours of failure.
 It seemed through drawing it with pen and paper allowed me to see what I was unable to before and within 30 minutes I had it figured out.

    ![Bug fix 3](docs\readme-docs\readme-images\bugfix3-2.png)
    ![Bug fix 3](docs\readme-docs\readme-images\bugfix3.png)